Pylons/pyramid/docs/narr/router.rst

 #.
 The following steps occur only when a :term:`response` could be
-   successfully generated by a normal :term:`view callable` or an :term:`exception view` callable.  :mod:`repoze.bfg` will attempt to execute any :term:`response callback` functions attached via :meth:`repoze.bfg.request.Request.add_response_callback`.
-A :class:`repoze.bfg.interfaces.INewResponse` :term:`event` is then sent to any subscribers.
+   successfully generated by a normal :term:`view callable` or an :term:`exception view` callable.  :mod:`pyramid` will attempt to execute any :term:`response callback` functions attached via :meth:`pyramid.request.Request.add_response_callback`.
+A :class:`pyramid.interfaces.INewResponse` :term:`event` is then sent to any subscribers.
 The response object's ``app_iter``, ``status``, and ``headerlist`` attributes are then used to generate a WSGI response.
 The response is sent back to the upstream WSGI server.

-#. :mod:`repoze.bfg` will attempt to execute any :term:`finished
+#. :mod:`pyramid` will attempt to execute any :term:`finished
-   callback` functions attached via :meth:`repoze.bfg.request.Request.add_finished_callback`.
+   callback` functions attached via :meth:`pyramid.request.Request.add_finished_callback`.

 #.
 The :term:`thread local` stack is popped.

 .. image:: router.png

 This is a very high-level overview that leaves out various details.
-For more detail about subsystems invoked by the BFG router such as traversal, URL dispatch, views, and event processing, see :ref:`contextfinding_chapter`, :ref:`views_chapter`, and :ref:`events_chapter`.
+For more detail about subsystems invoked by the :mod:`pyramid` router such as traversal, URL dispatch, views, and event processing, see :ref:`contextfinding_chapter`, :ref:`views_chapter`, and :ref:`events_chapter`.